nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/linux/README.md

 A permanent fix to Spectre requires a redesign of branch predictor and speculative code execution mechanisms in the firmware.

 For Specter and Meltdown, several detection tools have been developed and published on the Internet:
-"spectre-meltdown-checker" by _speed47_ team available at https://github.com/speed47/spectre-meltdown-checker seems to be the most popular.
+"spectre-meltdown-checker" by the _speed47_ team available at https://github.com/speed47/spectre-meltdown-checker seems to be the most popular.